Teen found dead on street in south St. Louis

 UPDATED with additional details on crash after shooting

-ST. LOUIS — A young man died late Tuesday after being shot and crashing in a pickup truck in south St. Louis.
+ST. LOUIS — A teenager died late Tuesday after being shot and crashing in a pickup truck in south St. Louis.

 The victim was barely breathing when police found him about 10:15 p.m. in the 2800 block of Chippewa Street.
 He had been thrown from a pickup truck that struck a house.
 He died later at a hospital.

-Police have not released the man's name.
+Police have not released his name.
 Police initially said he was 19 but later simply described him as being in his late teens.

-The dead teen apparently had been in the pickup with two 16-year-old girls and a 17-year-old boy.
+The teen apparently had been in the pickup with two 16-year-old girls and a 17-year-old boy.
 The pickup was backing up on Chippewa when the shooting happened.
-The vehicle hit a fire hydrant, and both drivers side doors were ripped from the vehicle, police said.
+The vehicle hit a fire hydrant, and both drivers' side doors were ripped from the vehicle, police said.
 The vehicle then hit a home.

 People are also reading…